eslint/eslint/docs/rules/no-duplicate-imports.md

 ## Rule Details

-This rules requires that all imports from a single module exists in a single `import` statement.
+This rule requires that all imports from a single module exists in a single `import` statement.

 Example of **incorrect** code for this rule: